- Mouth ulcers are a type of sore which appears on the inside of your mouth.

 - Try not to touch the sore area.
-Not only will this disturb the healing process but it could also cause an infection to spread.
-If you do need to touch the area, make sure you wash your hands before and after.
+Touching can disturb the healing process and can also spread an infection.
+If you do need to touch the area, make sure to wash your hands before and after.

 - Use a soft toothbrush to clean your teeth.
 If your sores are so painful that you can’t brush your teeth, use a mouthwash containing chlorhexidine instead.
-This should be available from your local pharmacy and some supermarkets.
+This is available from most local pharmacies and some supermarkets.
 Avoid using mouthwashes that contain alcohol.

 - Rinsing with salt water can help relieve pain and reduce the chance of infection.
-Make a saltwater rinse by mixing one teaspoon of salt into a cup of water, then take a mouthful of the liquid and hold it in your mouth so it covers the affected area for two minutes, then spit it out.
+Make a saltwater rinse by mixing one teaspoon of salt into a cup of water.
+Take a mouthful of the liquid and hold it in your mouth so it covers the affected area for two minutes, then spit it out.
 Do not swallow it.
-Repeat four times a day.
+Repeat this process 4 times a day.

-- Avoid overly hot or spicy foods and drinks.
+- Avoid very hot or spicy foods and drinks.
 Drinking cool water can help to ease a painful mouth.